qiy-chen/MTG-TCG-Prices/README.md

 * A main user console interface

-* A set of function to load and save user lists
+* A set of functions to load and save user lists

-* A set of function to request raw HTML data and to extract the relevant information.
+* A set of functions to request raw HTML data and to extract the relevant information.

 ## Instructions: